Volkswagen up! review - Engines, performance and drive

 The 64bhp 1.0-litre up! manages 0-62mph in 15.6 seconds, with a top speed of 101mph, while the 113bhp GTI version achieves the same sprint in a more impressive 8.8 seconds and a 122mph maximum.

 The electric e-up! model is zippy around town and almost as fun to drive as the petrol models, but is more at home at slower speeds.
-It starts to feel out of its depth on the motorway, and that runs down the already-limited electric range quickly.
-It’s worth noting that ordering is currently closed for this model due to long delivery lead times.
+It starts to feel out of its depth on the motorway, while faster driving runs down the electric range more quickly.

 In this review

 - 1Volkswagen up! reviewThe fun-size VW up! is a perennial award winner that proves good things come small packages

 - 2Engines, performance and drive - currently readingThe limited choice of engines takes nothing away from the entertainment on offer

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs

 - 4Interior, design and technologyThe Volkswagen up! is surprisingly sophisticated for a such a small car

 - 5Practicality, comfort and boot spaceIt may be compact, but the Volkswagen up! is spacious for a city car